ltackmann/log4dart/README.md

   log4dart: any
 ```

-now install it by executing **pub install** and in your Dart program add the import
+install it by executing **pub install** and in your Dart program add one of the imports

 ```
-import "package:log4dart/log4dart.dart";
+// for client side logging (works when compiled to JS) import "package:log4dart/log4dart.dart";
+// for VM logging, allows you to log to files (does not compile to JS) import "package:log4dart/log4dart_vm.dart";
 ```

 Now you are ready to use **log4dart**.
 The example below shows you how